jayallen/melody/addons/Markdown.plugin/Readme.txt

 1. Copy the "SmartyPants.pl" file into your Movable Type "plugins" directory.
-The "plugins" directory should be in the same directory as "mt.cgi"; if it doesn't already exist, use your FTP program to create it.
+The "plugins" directory should be in the same directory as "index.cgi"; if it doesn't already exist, use your FTP program to create it.
 Your installation should look like this:

         (mt home)/plugins/SmartyPants.pl